gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/docs/operation/buttons.md

 Turning the Jog Wheel while holding **SHIFT** will move the selected device to the left or right.

+### Parameter Navigation
+In this mode you can use the jog wheel to control a selected parameter.
+First select the parameter using your mouse (most parameters will respond to being selected with little brackets in the corners), then turn the jog wheel to adjust the parameter value.

+For quantized, i.e. discrete parameters each step of the Jog Wheel will switch to the next value.

+For continuous parameters, the available range of values is mapped to 100 steps and each step of the Jog Wheel adjusts the value by one step - so if a parameter goes from 0% to 100%, the Jog Wheel will adjust it by 1% at a time.
+The number of steps can be increased to 1000 by holding the **SHIFT** button, allowing for finer tuning.
+Pressing the Jog Wheel returns the parameter to its default value, if it has one.

 ## Transport Control
 - **Record**: Toggle Record when in Arrangement View, Session Overdub when in Session View